VertoBrat/demorestaurant/readme.md

 Links vary depending on which user requests information.
 You can use HAL-Browser for easy navigation through the app.
 Simply use `http://localhost:8080/browser/index.html` into your browser.
+If you want see real project, go to `https://restaurantvoting.herokuapp.com` and use curl samples!

 CURL samples